What is the Purpose in Your Pain?

 For years I had studied and meditated on God’s word.
 I knew who God said he was, and I knew what God promised.
 Regardless of my circumstances, regardless of my feelings, I knew God.
 Because I had made it my habit to know God’s word, I had established a foundation that didn’t crumble when I was personally falling apart.
 I trusted God, and so I leaned in when crisis hit.
 I was more prepared than I knew.
 And God used my circumstances to grow my faith in ways I never could have imagined.

 Preparation.
 Are you preparing?
 Are you watching and praying and studying God’s word?
 Or are you like Peter – sleepwalking through life?

 Reason #2: Community

-Another factor that can determine how we respond to pivotal circumstances is the people we have in our lives.
+Another factor that can determine how we respond to life-defining circumstances is the people we have in our lives.

 We need community: a community of faith.
-We need people who will stand by us and pray with us: people who will help us interpret the circumstances we’re experiencing in light of who God is and what the bible says.
+We need people who will stand by us and pray with us: people who will help us understand what we’re experiencing in light of who God is and what the bible tells us.